inivekin/abosa/abosa.typ

 suspension ower infections,
-descending the obstructing chords tae self-destructive directions,
-I meet mech in crystal chasm
-tae halt chronic resurrection, on offset wi untimed schism crystals an me make connection.
+descending the obstructing chords tae self-destructive directions, meeting mech in crystal chasm tae halt chronic resurrection, on offset wi untimed schism crystals an me make connection.
-The flux o fields which I reap frae lack o faradaic cage permits a fermi level leap frae age-auld weeps an cries an rage, an what I don't attenuate,
+The flux o fields which I reap frae holes in faradaic cage permits a fermi level leap frae age-auld weeps an cries an rage, an what I don't attenuate,